Synphonyte/leptos-struct-table/README.md

 ### When to use `FieldGetter` vs `getter` attribute

 A field of type `FieldGetter<T>` is a virtual field that doesn't really exist on the struct.
-Internally `FieldGetter` is just a new-typed `PhatomData` and thus is removed during compilation.
+Internally `FieldGetter` is just a new-typed `PhantomData` and thus is removed during compilation.
 Hence it doesn't increase memory usage.
 That means you should use it for purely derived data.

 The `getter` attribute should be used on a field that actually exists on the struct but whose